 Privacy Protection (VPN)

 This means you’ll benefit from many of the same features that PIA offers, including zero logging, VPN servers in more than 75 countries, and 256-bit AES encryption.
-You can check out our Private Internet Access review for more information on those.
+You can check out our Private Internet Access review for more information on this VPN.

 In terms of data sharing, Intego shares data with third parties only when necessary.
-For example, this includes sharing your payment information with payment processors so that your subscription can be charged.
+This includes sharing your payment information with payment processors so your subscription can be charged.
 This is fairly standard stuff, and you’ll typically find the same to be true with other antivirus software.

-The good news is that as yet, there have been no recorded privacy scandals around Intego and its services, at least, none that we could dig up after extensive research.
+The good news is that there have been no recorded privacy scandals surrounding Intego and its services.
 This could be down to the fact that Macs are seen as highly secure and not susceptible to the same kind of malware as other operating systems.
 Regardless, this is definitely a good sign and makes our trust in Intego grow.

 Usability: How User-Friendly Is Intego Antivirus?

-Intego Antivirus has an excellent UI, with the interface being simple to navigate.
+Intego Antivirus has a slick UI, with the interface being simple to navigate.
 We were able to find our way around without much difficulty, particularly when wanting to run a malware scan or schedule a future scan.
 However, the software would much benefit from being combined into a single application rather than separated into various apps.

-- Overall, the user interface for Intego Antivirus is aesthetically pleasing, and each of the applications feels at home on a Mac or PC.
+- The user interface for Intego Antivirus is aesthetically pleasing, and each of the applications feels at home on a Mac or PC.

-- We’d prefer to have everything in one place.
-Each of the Intego apps has to be accessed separately from an applications folder.
+- Each of the Intego apps has to be accessed separately from an applications folder.

 How do I install Intego Antivirus?

-We set up Intego Antivirus on a Mac, and this process is just slightly more involved compared to the setup on Windows PCs.
-You’ll have to be sure to restart your system before you can start using great features like the VirusBarrier anti-malware scanner.
+We set up Intego Antivirus on a Mac, and this process is just slightly more difficult compared to the setup on Windows PCs.
+You’ll have to restart your system before you can start using great features like the VirusBarrier anti-malware scanner.
 Here’s a quick rundown of how to install Intego Antivirus on a Mac:

-- First off, download Intego from the official website.
+- Download Intego from the official website.
 While the software’s available on other software repositories, we recommend visiting the official website to ensure you download a safe, clean file that won’t contain malware.